eufmike/mikeshih_site/content/about.md

 {{< figure src="/img/avatar.jpg" width="300">}}

 ## Hi
-I am **Mike Shih**, an imaging data scientist, a husband, a father, and a euphonium enthusiast.
+I am **Mike C.C.
+Shih**, an imaging data scientist, a husband, a father, and a euphonium enthusiast.
 I am originally from Taiwan and finished my Ph.D. in the United States.
 I was trained in *Neuroscience* and graduated with a Ph.D. in *Pharmacology*.
 I am currently doing imaging data science and live in St. Louis.<!--more-->

 In my current position, I have been afforded unique opportunities to develop and integrate modern image processing methodologies to the sector of data analysis in our Center, including initiating a project focused on deep-learning based target detection.
 These projects have allowed me to drastically expand my capabilities in statistical inference, machine learning development and model fine-tuning, along with data-driven image acquisition.